 The HOW Coalition's continued leadership in the Great Lakes restoration community makes the organization well positioned to provide the resources needed by the community to effectively implement restoration projects under the GLRI.
-HOW has proven with its sixth successful annual grant cycle that it plays a critical role in providing resources to local organizations to ensure project success and leverage significant federal funding dollars.
+HOW has proven with its seventh successful annual grant cycle that it plays a critical role in providing resources to local organizations to ensure project success and leverage significant federal funding dollars.
 HOW has built and continually maintains excellent working relationships with the other entities doing work on GLRI implementation in the region.
 The HOW Grant Program supports the Great Lakes Regional Collaboration Strategy's vision and the GLRI's long-term investment in Great Lakes restoration.
-After six years of this successful grant program, it remains evident that ensuring organizations of all sizes have the opportunity to receive GLRI funding for high priority restoration projects is important to ensure the success of the GLRI in the region.
+After seven years of this successful grant program, it remains evident that ensuring organizations of all sizes have the opportunity to receive GLRI funding for high priority restoration projects is important to ensure the success of the GLRI in the region.
 The HOW Grant Program continued to meet the needs of the Great Lakes implementation community through small grants to build capacity and help groups prepare for GLRI grant applications and small grants that engage the community on existing federal GLRI projects.
+In fact, in 2016, the HOW Grant Program awarded more grants than any other year of the program, demonstrating the continuing need for this ongoing small project support.